kylejlin/svg-editor/README.md

 # SVGEditor
-An SVG Editor I threw together in a pinch
+An SVG Editor I threw together in a pinch.

 This project is not being maintained.
 Use at your own risk.